The people who plan, manage, and run the supply chain are critical to a company’s success.

 Transportation management can also be handled by people in roles similar to transportation managers, such as operations management, fleet management, freight management, or traffic management.

 - Health and wellness products

-ONET projects a 5% to 9% growth rate for transportation managers through 2026, which is about the average for all occupations.
+O*NET projects the growth rate for transportation managers will be about as fast as the average for all occupations from 2019 to 2029.

 Purchasing managers, sometimes called procurement managers, oversee the activities of an organization’s purchasing of materials, products, and services.
 They are adept at developing relationships with suppliers and negotiating contracts.